-Rabat – Morocco’s Ministry of Health recorded 1,291 new COVID-19 cases in the country in the past 24 hours.
+Morocco’s Ministry of Health confirmed 1,138 new cases of COVID-19 in the country during the last 24 hours.

 With the new infections, the total number of COVID-19 cases Morocco has confirmed since the pandemic reached the country is 464,844 as of January 22 at 6 p.m.

 Morocco’s health authorities also confirmed 1,351 recoveries, bringing the total number of carriers who recovered from the virus to 440,652.

 In the past 24 hours, Morocco also confirmed 29 COVID-19-related deaths.
 The death toll reached 8,105.

 Morocco currently counts 16,087 active COVID-19 cases, including 783 patients in critical condition.

 The Casablanca-Settat region remains the most affected region in the country.

 In the past 24 hours, Casablanca-Settat confirmed 396 new COVID-19 cases and 15 coronavirus-related deaths.

 Tangier-Tetouan-Al Hoceima came second with 238 new cases and two deaths, followed by the Oriental region with 117 new cases and one death.